-The mission of the Board of University and School Lands is to prudently and professionally, manage assets of the permanent trusts in order to preserve the purchasing power of the funds, maintain stable distributions to fund beneficiaries, and to manage all other assets and programs entrusted to the Board in accordance with the North Dakota Constitution and applicable state law.
+The mission of the Board of University and School Lands is to prudently and professionally, manage assets of the permanent trusts in order to preserve the purchasing power of the funds, maintain stable distributions to fund beneficiaries, and manage all other assets and programs entrusted to the Board in accordance with the North Dakota Constitution and applicable state law.

 The Department of Trust Lands is known nationally for superior management of its land and mineral assets, unclaimed property, energy grant distributions, and investment portfolio.